 While this list doesn’t include all of the skills a preschooler or child entering Pre-K should be proficient in, it does provide some of the basic tasks teachers want three-year-olds to know and understand.

 But before you get your red pen and highlighter out to mark what Baby can and cannot do, it’s important to remember that school readiness should be approached with realistic expectations.
-A child’s temperament, how he learns, and what can be expected of him developmentally at this point should all be taken into account.
+A child’s temperament, how they learn, and what can be expected of them developmentally at this point should all be taken into account.
 After all, a child’s social, emotional, and behavioral readiness is exceedingly more important than academic checklists.

 - The ability to dress and undress, including putting on and taking off socks, shoes, and jackets.

-- The ability to eat on his own.
+- The ability to eat on their own.

-- Basic hygiene such as how to use a tissue and cough into his elbow.
+- Basic hygiene such as how to use a tissue and cough into their elbow.

 - The basics of bathroom use.
 Knowing how to use the toilet and wash hands, which bathroom to use, and how to ask to use the bathroom.